vkhoi/Super-Resolution-PyTorch/LapSRN/README.md

 # LapSRN - Fast and Accurate Image Super-Resolution with Deep Laplacian Pyramid Networks
 Implementation of LapSRN as described in ["Deep Laplacian Pyramid Networks for Fast and Accurate Super-Resolution" - Lai et al.](https://arxiv.org/pdf/1710.01992.pdf).

-Currently, the repo contains only experimental results of x2 scale.

 ## Data preparation
 The network is trained on the *T91* and *General100* dataset and validated on the *Set14* dataset.
 These datasets can be downloaded from [here](http://vllab.ucmerced.edu/wlai24/LapSRN).